bronxnz/WP-Plugin-Custom-Woo-Order-Shipment-Tracking/README.md

 <h1>Custom Woo Order Shipment Tracking - WordPress Plugin</h1>
 <br>

+<strong>Installation:</strong><br>
+1. Create a ZIP file containing only the main plugin file (custom-woo-order-shipment-tracking.php)
+2. Name the ZIP file "custom-woo-order-shipment-tracking.zip"
+3. Log in to WordPress admin dashboard & upload the plugin
+4. Install and Activate the plugin

+<strong>Requirements:</strong><br>
+- WordPress (latest version recommended)
+- WooCommerce must be installed and activated
+- YayMail (optional, for enhanced email capabilities)

 <strong>To add Carriers & Carrier Tracking Links:</strong><br>
 Use the WordPress Admin Dashboard Menu Item: <code>Custom Tracking</code>

+*****

+<strong>YayMail Compatibility</strong><br>
+This plugin is designed to be fully compatible with YayMail for WooCommerce.
+The tracking information is stored in WooCommerce Order meta using standardized keys, allowing YayMail to access and display the data in email templates.
+<br><br>
+<strong>Available order meta for YayMail templates:</strong><br>
+<code>_1a_carrier</code> - The shipping carrier name<br>
+<code>_1b_tracking_number</code> - The shipment tracking number<br>
+<code>_1c_tracking_link</code> - The full tracking URL for the shipment
+<br><br>
+You can use these meta fields in YayMail templates with shortcodes or custom elements to display tracking information in your order emails.

 *****